Bumper Plates are one of the best investments you can get for your home gym.

 What is bad about bumper plates?

-There’s a couple of negatives about bumper plates that I touched on earlier in this post.
+There are a couple of negatives about bumper plates that I touched on earlier in this post.

-The main ones are that they smell like chemical rubber, they’re wider so you can’t load as many onto the average barbell, and of course they’re more expensive, mostly.
+The main ones are that they smell like chemical rubber, they’re wider, so you can’t load as many onto the average barbell, and of course they’re more expensive, mostly.

 That’s about all I can think of, but check out the section above if you want to learn more!